Doctors find 27 contact lenses in woman's eye

 If contact wearers know that they didn't take their lenses out and they're feeling a "funny sensation in the eye," Morjaria said, they need to get it checked.

+Warning signs of a trapped contact lens include sharp or scratchy pain, light sensitivity and redness, Steinemann said.
+He said dry eye, which is what the patient thought was the problem, would have more of a sandy or gritty sensation instead.

+Steinemann added that soft lenses, like the disposable ones the patient would have worn, act as a sponge that soaks up bacteria and causes a "high likelihood" of infection.

-The woman's surgery was postponed after the contacts were removed.
-Since the lenses were surrounded by mucus, the patient would have had an increased risk of infection from the bacteria, Morjaria added.
+The woman's surgery was postponed after the contacts were removed because of that increased risk, Morjaria said.

 The woman came in two weeks later, feeling "so much better," and had the surgery she had come in for in the first place.